bdn007/bdn007.github.io/_posts/2025-05-03-math-notation.md

 ---

-I found out that when adding even a line to the index.html.
+I found out that when adding even a single line to the index.html.

 ```html
   <p>testing</p>